 Subscribe for full access to LG U+'s profile

 LG U+ offers 6 products in the telecoms tech, connectivity and cloud and media and telecoms services industries.
-LG U+'s product portfolio comprises of media and TV services, broadcast television and radio, enterprise connectivity services, enterprise and telecoms software and telecoms.
+LG U+'s product portfolio comprises of broadcast television and radio, telecoms, media and TV services, enterprise connectivity services and enterprise and telecoms software.

 Subscribe for full access to LG U+'s products in full detail

 LG U+'s revenues were $10.9B in 2025.
-Caretta Research has split LG U+'s revenue into 8 different product categories, the largest of which is enterprise broadband and voice, which represents 17% of LG U+'s revenue.
+Caretta Research has split LG U+'s revenue into 8 different product categories, the largest of which is wholesale lines, which represents 17% of LG U+'s revenue.

 Subscribe for full access to LG U+'s revenue in full detail

-Examples of LG U+'s suppliers include Vantiva, Google and Ateme.
+Examples of LG U+'s suppliers include Vantiva, Ateme and Google.

 Example Suppliers